SuperJohan64/Uninstall-PackageWithMsiGUID/README.md

 # Uninstall-PackageWithMsiGuid
 The Uninstall-PackageWithMsiGuid.ps1 script finds the MSI GUID of a given package then silently uninstalls it with msiexec.
 You can find the package name in the Programs and Features (appwiz.cpl) menu or use the Get-PackageInfo.ps1 script in this repository.

-This is useful if you have multiple versions of an app and you want to silently uninstall them with a single command.
+This is useful if you have multiple versions of an app and you want to silently uninstall them with a single script.

 ***Note that this tool will only work if a package has a MSI GUID in the registry.
 To check if your package has a MSI GUID use the Get-Packageinfo.ps1 script***